IVTore/Tore.Service.GlobalExceptionMiddleware/README.md

 A standard middleware for .Net 5 web API <br/>
 It intercepts unhandled exceptions raised during requests<br/>
-and calls a user defined method to generate responses accordingly.<br/>
+and calls a developer defined method to generate responses accordingly.<br/>

 For using it, modifications must be done in startup.cs: